-Ocean provided our platform and expert services required to define approach, review analysis results, and work with partner to revise endpoint.
+Ocean provided the platform and expert services required to define the approach, review the analysis results, and revise the endpoint.

 Novel target discovery in pembrolizumab-resistant gastric cancer using a comprehensive RNA-seq analysis pipeline.